ibm-cloud-docs/speech-to-text/language-create.md

 -   `name` (*required* string) - A user-defined name for the new custom model.
 Use a name that describes the domain of the custom model, such as `Medical custom model` or `Legal custom model`.
 Use a name that is unique among all custom language models that you own.
 Use a localized name that matches the language of the custom model.
 -   `base_model_name` (*required* string) - The name of the language model that is to be customized by the new custom model.
 The new model can be used only with the base model that it customizes.
--   `dialect` (*optional* string) - The dialect of the specified language that is to be used with the new custom model.
-All dialect values are case-insensitive.
-For most languages, the dialect matches the language of the base model by default.
-For example, `en-US` is used for the US English language models.
+-   `dialect` (*optional* string) - The dialect of the specified language that is to be used with the new custom model. *For all languages, it is always safe to omit this field.* The service automatically uses the language identifier from the name of the base model.
+For example, the service automatically uses `en-US` for all US English models.

-    *The parameter is meaningful only for previous-generation Spanish models,* for which you can always safely omit the parameter to have the service create the correct mapping.
-For Spanish, the service creates a custom model that is suited for speech in one of the following dialects:
+    If you specify the `dialect` for a new custom model, follow these guidelines:
+    -   For non-Spanish previous-generation models and for next-generation models, you must specify a value that matches the five-character language identifier from the name of the base model.
+    -   For Spanish previous-generation models, you must specify one of the following values:
         -   `es-ES` for Castilian Spanish (`es-ES` models)
         -   `es-LA` for Latin American Spanish (`es-AR`, `es-CL`, `es-CO`, and `es-PE` models)
         -   `es-US` for Mexican (North American) Spanish (`es-MX` models)

-    If you specify the parameter for a language, follow these guidelines:
-    -   For non-Spanish language models, the value must match the language of the base model.
-    -   For Spanish language models, the value must match one of the defined mappings (`es-ES`, `es-LA`, or `es-MX`).
+    All values that you pass for the `dialect` field are case-insensitive.
 -   `description` (*optional* string) - A description of the new model.
 Use a localized description that matches the language of the custom model.

 The following example creates a new custom language model named `Example model`.
 The model is created for the base model `en-US-BroadbandModel` and has the description `Example custom language model`.
 The `Content-Type` header specifies that JSON data is being passed to the method.